-The District's Manager of Operations Annual Report is included in this document as Appendix A. It offers a summary of significant events and issues that have been identified by the Operations Manager.
-The Operations Manager and staff of the District are the agents for day-to-day activities.
+The District's Executive Director's Annual Report is included in this document as Appendix A. It offers a summary of significant events and issues that have been identified by the Executive Director.
+The Executive Director, Manager of Operations and staff of the District are the agents for day-to-day activities.
 They are primarily focused on maintaining the primary and secondary elements of the surface water management system and the graded roadways throughout the District.
-Further, the Operations Manager facilitates interagency coordination with other public entities that operate and maintain assets within the District such as Palm Beach County Road and Bridge Division, Palm Beach County Parks and Recreation, Palm Beach County Fire Control, School District of Palm Beach County, Florida Department of Transportation, South Florida Water Management District, Town of Jupiter, the Loxahatchee River Environmental Control District, and others.
+Further, the Executive Director facilitates interagency coordination with other public entities that operate and maintain assets within the District such as Palm Beach County Road and Bridge Division, Palm Beach County Parks and Recreation, Palm Beach County Fire Control, School District of Palm Beach County, Florida Department of Transportation, South Florida Water Management District, Town of Jupiter, the Loxahatchee River Environmental Control District, and others.